iSPIRT/depa-training/README.md

 ## Local Development Environment

-Alternatively, you can build and develop locally in a Linux environment (we have tested with Ubuntu 20.04 and 22.04), or Windows with WSL 2.
+Alternatively, you can build and develop locally in a Linux environment (we have tested with Ubuntu 20.04, 22.04, 24.04), or Windows with WSL 2.

 Clone this repo to your local machine / virtual machine as follows.